 - 'Densuke': black rind with pink flesh; native to Hokkaido, Japan

 A watermelon plant provides a number of clues that it's ready to harvest.
 Watermelon should be ready about 80 days after it is planted.
 At about the 75-day mark, start keeping your eye on it to see if it is ripe, looking for the following clues:

 - The tendrils that are normally bright green near where the watermelon meets the stem will turn brown.

 - The surface of the watermelon goes from shiny to dull.

 - The side of the melon that rests on the soil will turn from green to yellow.

-- When you knock on it with your knuckles it should give off a dull, hollow sound.
-Not all make the hollow sound, so if it does not sound that way, it does not necessarily mean that the watermelon is not ready to harvest.
+- It gives off a dull, hollow sound when knocked on.
+However, not all melons make the hollow sound, so if it does not sound that way, that doesn't necessarily mean that the watermelon is not ready to harvest.